 But first, I want to establish something important: when you buy curriculum, you are buying a tool box, not a checklist.
 Curriculum creators purposely pack curriculum full of content with the understanding that you will not do all of it.
 They assume you’ll use what you need and leave the rest.

 I also want to reassure you that legal requirements don’t dictate exactly how you use curriculum either.
-They aren’t checking what level you’re in, when you do your work, or how far you get.
-There are no official agents that are going to come knocking on your door because you didn’t finish the curriculum!
+Most states, with the exception of a few, aren’t checking what level you’re in, when you do your work, or how far you get.
+In most cases there are no official agents that are going to come knocking on your door because you didn’t finish the curriculum!

 There is a very real pressure that comes along with the financial and emotional investment of purchasing curriculum.
 Our investment tends to influence whether or not we feel like we can leave parts behind.
 A lot of times we don’t feel like we can because we spent so much money and research time getting it right.